aiplsaur/assess-hire-evolve/README.md

-# InterviewPro - Advanced Interview Assessment Management System
+# AnthemHire - Advanced Interview Assessment Management System

-InterviewPro is a comprehensive platform for managing the entire hiring process, from job postings to final candidate selection.
+AnthemHire is a comprehensive platform for managing the entire hiring process, from job postings to final candidate selection.

 ## Table of Contents